CloudCannon/rosey/docs/content/docs/_index.md

 ```
 {{< /diffcode >}}

 The `data-rosey` attribute expects to be passed a key for the given translation.
-In this case, both of these elements contain the same text, so we can key them both as the `title` translation.
+In this case, both of these elements contain the same text, so we can share the `title` translation key.

 After building our site to a static directory, our homepage file might look like the following: